DCC-BS/bentoml-vllm-llm/README.md

 <summary>OpenAI-compatible endpoints</summary>

-This Service uses the `@openai_endpoints` decorator to set up OpenAI-compatible endpoints (`chat/completions` and `completions`).
+This Service uses the `vllm.entrypoints.openai.api_server` package to set up OpenAI-compatible endpoints (`chat/completions` and `completions`).
 This means your client can interact with the backend Service (in this case, the VLLM class) as if they were communicating directly with OpenAI's API.
-This [utility](bentovllm_openai/) does not affect your BentoML Service code, and you can use it for other LLMs as well.
+This package does not affect your BentoML Service code, and you can use it for other LLMs as well.

 ```python
 from openai import OpenAI